skywarth/annals-of-disco/docs/annals/the-list.md

 - Devise a Method/package/library for reliably store ~~pirated~~ confiscated books, documents and articles in GitHub.
 It should have an altered hash to bypass filters and plagiarism detection.
 Then, store em?
 - Abrupt FIN protocol
 - Graceful FIN protocol
-- Migrate to NextCloud and spread the gospel (Checkout YUNOHost)
 - WiFi probing and passive probe listening
     - https://github.com/danrl/wifi-probe
     - https://github.com/brannondorsey/sniff-probes